popphp/pop-form/README.md

 ACL Forms
 ---------

-ACL forms are an extension of the regular form class that take an ACL object with its roles and resources and enforce which form fields can be seen and edited.
+ACL forms utilize the `pop-acl` component and are an extension of the regular form class that take an ACL object with its roles and resources and enforce which form fields can be seen and edited.
 Consider the following code below:

 ```php
 use Pop\Form;